-3 The Panpsycast Panpsycast episodes Aimed at A Level RS and Philosophy students.
+Ŋ The Panpsycast Panpsycast episodes Aimed at A Level RS and Philosophy students.
 Thought-provoking and witty.
 Useful episodes include, 1, 2, 32 or 42 or any that you find interesting!
 Philosophy Bites, Ethics Bites and Philosophy the Classics podcasts philosophy bites episodes Brilliant introductions to key texts and ideas in philosophy and ethics BBC In Our Time A very wide ranging series of programmes In our time episodes Some interesting discussions on the history of religion.
 The fairy tales episodes is very good You're dead to me History of Philosophy without any gaps This is a podcast that tells the story of philosophy but without the focus on the Western tradition.
 Introduction to the ideas of Aquinas The Good Place The Good Place clips Comedy on Netflix exploring the afterlife and ethics (it is very funny!)
 Some clip are available on YouTube.
 Religion for Breakfast ReligionForBreakfast YouTube series of short, 6 minute videos on a huge range of religious topics and movements.
 Crash course philosophy Christianity from Judaism to Constantine What is God like?
 What is philosophy?
 There are lots of other interesting introductions to key issues The Root of all Evil?
 2- part documentary series from Richard Dawkins that outlines the main arguments of the New Atheists regarding the apparent dangers of religion Article on Jurgen Moltmann An influential theologian looks back on his life and ideas.
 Challenging Learning Journal - articles Journals aimed at A levels students e.g. Autumn 2020 has articles on Jesus, faith in a pandemic and religion and science.
 Challenging learning - atonement and feminist theology articles Specific articles on relevant topics Current and archived news articles on religion BBC ethics Keep up to date with religion in the news.

-Component 3: Religion and Ethics Theme 2: Deontological Ethics Booklet 2 d, e and f

-Knowledge and understanding of religion and belief

-D John Finnis' development of Natural Law:

-Development of the seven basic human goods (life, knowledge, friendship, play, aesthetic experience, practical reasonableness and religion); distinction between theoretical / practical reason;

-Nine Requirements of Practical Reason (view life as a whole, no arbitrary preference amongst values (goods), basic goods apply equally to all, do not become obsessed with a particular project, use effort to improve, plan your actions to do the most good, never harm a basic good, foster common good in the community and act in your own conscience and authority); the common good and the need for authority.

-E Bernard Hoose's Proportionalism:

-Bernard Hoose's overview of the Proportionalist debate:

-As a hybrid of Natural Law, a deontological / teleological ethic; a Proportionalist maxim ('it is never right to go against a principle unless there is a proportionate reason which would justify it'); distinction between an evil moral act (an immoral act) and pre-moral/ontic evil; distinction between a good act (an act that follows the moral rule) and a right act (an act that is not necessarily a good act, but creates the lesser of two evils); proportionality based on agape.

-Finnis' Natural Law and Hoose's Proportionalism: application of the theory:

-The application of Finnis' Natural Law and Hoose's Proportionalism to both of the issues listed below:

-- 1. Immigration - 2. capital punishment.

-Issues for analysis and evaluation will be drawn from any aspect of the content above, such as:
+RIE Component 3: Religion and Ethics Theme 2: Deontological Ethics Booklet 2 d, e and f Know vledge and understanding of religion and belief D John Finnis' development of Natural Law: Development of the seven basic human goods (life, knowledge, friendship, play, aesthetic experience, practical reasonableness and religion); distinction between theoretical / practical reason;Image: Comparison of the seven basic human goods (life, knowledge, friendship, play, aesthetic experience, practical reasonableness and religion); distinction between theoretical / practical reason;Nine Requirements of Practical Reason (view life as a whole, no arbitrary preference amongst values (goods), basic goods apply equally to all, do not become obsessed with a particular project, use effort Ε Bernard Hoose's Proportionalism: Bernard Hoose's overview of the Proportionalist debate: As a hybrid of Natural Law, a deontological / teleological ethic; a Proportionalist maxim ('it is never right to go against a principle unless there is a proportionate reason which would justify it'); distinction between an evil moral act (an immoral act) and pre-moral/ontic evil; distinction between a good act (an act that follows the moral rule) and a right act (an act that is not necessarily a good act, but creates the lesser of two evils); proportionality based on agape.
+F Finnis' Natural Law and Hoose's Proportionalism: application of the theory: The application of Finnis' Natural Law and Hoose's Proportionalism to both of the issues listed below: 1.
+Immigration 2. capital punishment.
+Issue s for analysis and evaluation will be drawn from any aspect of the content above, such as: The Wh non-l The The issue e extent to which Finnis' Natural Law is a better ethic than Hoose's Proportionalism or vice

-- 2 Whether Finnis' Natural Law is acceptable in contemporary society. - 2 The extent to which Hoose's Proportionalism promotes immoral behaviour. - 2 Whether Finnis and/or Hoose provide a basis for moral decision making for believers and/or non-believers. - 2 The strengths and weaknesses of Finnis' Natural Law and/or Hoose's Proportionalism. - The effectiveness of Finnis' Natural Law and/or Hoose's Proportionalism in dealing with ethical issues - The extent to which Finnis' Natural Law is a better ethic than Hoose's Proportionalism or vice versa